 If breweries, wineries, and distilleries fit your fancy, take a tour through one (or more) of them on any given Sunday!
 When you schedule a tour, you can learn about the ways the Hill Country incorporates local tastes into their spirits.
 No matter which spirit you are a fan of most, you are bound to enjoy one of Boerne libation creations.

-4. HIKE THE CIBOLO NATURE CENTER
+4. HIKE THE CIBOLO CENTER FOR CONSERVATION

-Taking a trip to the Cibolo Nature Center on any given day (including Sunday) is a refreshing, easy way to have some outdoor fun!
+Taking a trip to the Cibolo Center for Conservation on any given day (including Sunday) is a refreshing, easy way to have some outdoor fun!
 Grab your loved ones and head out to the hiking trails, beautiful scenery, the Cibolo Creek, and lots of open space for leashed pets and exercise!
 Also, take advantage of regular events like Painting with Pizazz, Thirst for Nature, and the weekly Farmer’s Market (March-December).

 5. TAKE A WALKING TOUR